 Orange Star Farm, established in 2015, is located just outside of the city of Monroe on acreage that runs along Woods Creek.
-We've got rich, well draining soil and good pasture that allows us to grow all shapes, sizes and species of flora, fauna.
+We've got rich, well draining soil and good pastures that allows us to grow all shapes, sizes and species of flora and fauna.
 We source seeds from all over to find just the right variety that takes into consideration not only taste, texture and beauty but also hardiness.
 This means heirloom varieties and others that were bred for flavor and presentation and not just production, we do not grow GMO seed.
 We also grow edible flowers and perennial herbs.
-As this is a new farm with minimal infrastructure, in 2016 we will establish areas for fruiting trees and shrubs in an effort to better connect the wild, natural systems on our farm with the cultivated ones while preventing erosion and water loss and better balancing all the systems on our farm.
+We are always working to better connect the wild, natural systems on our farm with the cultivated ones, integrating perennials, trees, and shrubs to prevent erosion, water loss and better balance all the systems on our farm.

 Below is an image of our upper field getting plowed under in 2015 after decades in pasture.
 That rich, dark soil holds moisture and as we develop the farm will probably be the thing we tend to the most.
-This image will change as the months and years progress into a forest of sorts, an ecosystem where things grow, die and grow again.
-We hope that at some point this does not just look like a large, open field but a thriving, animated ecosystem.
-Check back to see the progress.
+This image has changed a lot since then and grows as the months and years progress.
+It is an ecosystem where things grow, die, decompose and grow again.
+This open, sunny space is a thriving, animated ecosystem that harnesses the power of the sun into the energy you eat.
+See the slideshow below to see the progress.

 Farmer Libby runs the day to day operations on the farm and Phil is the Managing Librarian at the Monroe Public Library by day and by night the best Farm Assistant (and husband) any gal could ask for.
 Our farm dogs, Jodo and Sofie, round out the rest of our family and are (mostly) as sweet as they come, hearty eaters of farm veggies and always ready to work!